rage/java-programming/data/part-5/3-primitive-and-reference-variables.md

 <!-- Tämän jälkeen kutsutaan metodia nuorenna, jolle annetaan parametriksi muuttuja toka.
 Metodia kutsuttaessa parametriksi annetun muuttujan arvo kopioituu metodin arvoksi.
 Metodi saa siis käyttöönsä muuttujan toka sisältämän viitteen.
 Metodin suorituksen lopuksi metodin viittaaman olion syntymävuosi on kasvanut yhdellä. -->

-The program calls the `youthen` method after this, which is given the `second` variable as a parameter.
+The program calls the `makeYounger` method after this, which is given the `second` variable as a parameter.
 The value of the variable passed during the method call is copied as a value for the method, i.e., the method receives the reference contained in the `second` variable for its use.
 After the method's execution, the birth year of the object referenced by the method has increased by one.

 <img src="../img/drawings/part5.3-first-5-tm.png"/>